BalaurZmeu/Web_Programming_with_HTML5_CSS_and_JavaScript/README.md

-# The last chapter isn't finished yet

-### Chapters 1 through 11 are finished.
+# "Web Programming with HTML5, CSS and JavaScript" by John Dean

-Code examples, projects, solutions to exercises, and answers to review questions for the book "Web Programming with HTML5, CSS and JavaScript" by John Dean.
+### Code examples, projects, solutions to exercises, and answers to review questions for the book

 John Dean's book is great for understanding the basics of web programming.
 I highly recommend that you solve all exercises by yourself.
 Don't copy-paste blindly without understanding the examples.